SimpleELN-Team/simpleeln-team.github.io/source/installation/multiteam/external-database.rst

 #############################################################################################################################################
-Install SimpleELN :custom-color-primary-bold:`MultiTeam Edition` as Web Server with External Database
+Install SimpleELN :custom-color-primary-bold:`MultiTeam Edition` Web Server with External Database
 #############################################################################################################################################

 The **MultiTeam Edition** is perfectly suited for organizations with multiple teams, each having multiple team members, enabling seamless data sharing across teams.
 It functions as an HTTP server by default, enabling concurrent access for numerous users.
 For production usage, it is highly recommended to configure an external database such as MySQL, SQL Server, or Oracle.
 These databases offer robust performance, scalability, and security features that are crucial for handling mission-critical data and ensuring the stability of your application.
 For testing purposes, kindly refer to the instructions outlined in :ref:`Install SimpleELN MultiTeam Edition with an Embedded Database <install-multiteam-embedded-database>` to effortlessly evaluate the SimpleELN MultiTeam Edition with an embedded database, requiring no additional configurations.

 ====================================================================================================================
-Installing External Database and Web Server Application Manually by Executing Commands
+Installing External Database and Running Web Server Manually
 ====================================================================================================================

 MySQL server is highly recommended as the preferred database server for production environments.
 Kindly refer to the official instructions provided by the database suppliers for configuring and utilizing other databases of interest.
 Here's a step-by-step guide to installing MySQL and creating the simpleelndb database: